burkova16/Burkova.github.io/_posts/2020-02-26-flake-it-till-you-make-it.md

 ---
-layout: post
+layout: Introduction to enchancemnts of thermostat project
-title: Kateryna Burkova Portfolio
+title: Kateryna Burkova Portfolio Explanation
-subtitle: Excerpt from Soulshaping by Jeff Brown
+subtitle: In this post I will discuss what to expect from this ePortfolio.
-tags: [Software, test]
+tags: [Software, test, thermostat, enchancement]
 ---
 Computer Science program started for me back in 2016.
 I went in local community college and received a Computer Science associates degree.
 Unfortunately while I was in school there was no help to find jobs and I had a little knowledge how to get in the field.
 I kept studying and was a straight A student, but still had no knowledge or idea of who I want to be.
 Then I decided to go for my graduate program in SNHU and after first semester I got a job in IT.
 This semester will be my last in Computer Science and I will start my journey to Cybersecurity.